jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

-and promote the conjugate variables to operator leading to the quantum mechanical Hamiltonian
+and promote the conjugate variables to operators leading to the quantum mechanical Hamiltonian

 $$
 \begin{align}